 This topic can even be extended into the biology classroom to learn more about these properties as it relates to biological photoreceptors, and possibly propose technological ideas that would help people restore lost vision.
 The development of this apparatus through a design engineering cycle will provide a jump off point for students to see physics in action and begin looking into further applications beyond their classroom.
 After the students have completed the engineering cycle, the teacher can elect to have the students start researching into topics where this device can be used to detect pixel values based on their voltage inputs and then compile them to create a full image.

+Needs stronger conclusion: what did your student think of these activities?
+What did you learn from their interactions with these activities?
+Did the students find this activity attractive?
+Engaging??
+Empowering???

 References